World-Famous “Wild Mary Sudik”

 Visitors today can see the valve that split in half and view newsreel film of the Wild Mary Sudik in the oil and gas and natural resources on exhibit at the Oklahoma History Center.

 There also is the Devon Energy Oil and Gas Park with drilling and production equipment at the center, located on N.E.
-23rd Street just east of the state capitol.
+23rd Street just east of the state capitol building.